Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Par level4

-Add the item name, brand, category, supplier, and storage location.
+- Add the item name, preferred brand, approved alternate brands, category, supplier, and storage location.

-Add current quantity, par level, cost, barcode, and a clear item photo.
+- Add current quantity, par level, cost, barcode, alternate barcodes, and a clear item photo.

-Save, then use the item from Inventory, Stock Count, Order List, and reports.
+- Save, then use the item from Inventory, Counts, Restock, and reports.

 Control Access